Skip to main content

 Throughout the documentation, you’ll see icons.
 These will let you quickly copy the contents of that element, and in the presence of a cURL command, copy that command to quickly paste into a terminal or other API / testing platform of choice, such as Postman.

 You can click the link at the top of the page to access a JSON-formatted version of your API spec.
-This is useful for other external platforms that rely on this type of standardized information about your APIs or providing to AI chatbots / LLMs.
+This is useful for AI app builders, AI coding assistants, and other external platforms that rely on standardized API specifications.